 - You can contact your local children’s centre, who can inform you of the midwifery services that are available in your area

 Our community midwives run antenatal clinics in local children’s centres and GP practices, and are often the first point of contact for pregnant women.
 It is important you contact your midwife a soon as possible so that they can plan your care with you.

+You will also be offered screening tests in the pregnancy to try to find any health conditions that could affect you or your baby.
 If your pregnancy is low risk your community midwife will provide all aspects of maternity care.
 If problems are identified during your pregnancy your community midwife will refer you to the hospital team, but they will always be on hand for advice and support.

 Your pregnancy care will be provided in line with the current NICE guidelines and appointments will be tailored to meet your individual needs.
 If your pregnancy is of a higher risk you may be offered an appointment with one of our obstetric consultants, who will review and lead your care plan in partnership with your midwife.

 Depending on your individual needs, your care will be based either in a children’s centre or a GP surgery where our midwives have a clinic, or at one of our antenatal clinics in hospital.

 As part of your maternity care we offer a full range of antenatal classes which can help prepare you for birth and looking after your baby.
 Please speak to your community midwife about booking onto these.

 The classes provide the following advice and support:

 - learn about your labour and birthing choices